Plan-Apply-Unify Loop โ Structured AI-assisted development for OpenCode.

 YOU: [Describe the feature you want]

-OpenPAUL: Generates PLAN.md with:
+OpenPAUL: Generates PLAN.json with:

 - Objective